aws/aws-nitro-enclaves-cli/Readme.md

      for details of how to install docker on your host.
   2. Install gcc, make, git.

+Driver information:
+  The Nitro Enclaves device driver is currently at version 0.2.
+It is based on the kernel tree head commit b335e6094dff (tag: v0.2, origin/ne-driver-mainline-kernel, "nitro_enclaves: Add hrtimer support for polling") and supports out-of-tree driver builds.

 How to install:
   1. Clone the repository.
   2. Set NITRO_CLI_INSTALL_DIR to the desired location, by default everything will be